Ben Witherington III

 Ben Witherington III (born December 30, 1951) is an American Wesleyan-Arminian New Testament scholar.
 Witherington is Professor of New Testament Interpretation at Asbury Theological Seminary, a Wesleyan-Holiness seminary in Wilmore, Kentucky, and an ordained pastor in the United Methodist Church.

 Biography

 Witherington was born on December 30, 1951, in High Point, North Carolina.
 He is son of Ben, a banker and Joyce West, a piano teacher.
 On June 1, 1977, Witherington married Ann E. Sears, an educator.
 He had two children, Christy Ann and David Benjamin.
-On January 11, 2012 Witherington's daughter, died of a pulmonary embolism.
+On January 11, 2012, Witherington's daughter died of a pulmonary embolism.

 Witherington attended the University of North Carolina at Chapel Hill and graduated in 1974 with a Bachelor of Arts degree in English, along with minors in Philosophy and Religious Studies.
-He holds a Master of Divinity degree from Gordon-Conwell Theological Seminary (1977) and a Ph.D. from the Durham University in England (1981).
+He holds a Master of Divinity degree from Gordon-Conwell Theological Seminary (1977) and a Ph.D. from Durham University in England (1981).